Parivahan Sewa & Sarathi Parivahan 2025 – Driving License, Vehicle Registration, DL/RC Status & eChallan at parivahan.gov.in

 Vehicle Permits in India: 2025 Overview

-Key Highlights (February 2025)
+Key Highlights

-- Total permits issued: 427,555 (down from 462,652 in January).
+- Total Permits Issued: 427,555 (down from 462,652 in January).

 - Goods vehicle permits (weekly): 15,500 units (up from 12,761 units in May week 1).